Nashville, Tennessee: Economy

 Real estate is becoming a driver for the city's economy.
-Based on a survey of nearly 1,500 real estate industry professionals conducted by PricewaterhouseCoopers and the Urban Land Institute, Nashville ranked seventh nationally in terms of attractiveness to real estate investors for 2016.
 As of October 2015, according to city figures, there is more than $2 billion in real estate projects underway or projected to start in 2016.
 Due to high yields available to investors, Nashville has been attracting a lot of capital from out-of-state.
 A key factor that has been attributed to the increase in investment is the adjustment to the city's zoning code.
 Developers can easily include a combination of residential, office, retail and entertainment space into their projects.
 Additionally, the city has invested heavily into public parks.
 Centennial Park is undergoing extensive renovations.
 The change in the zoning code and the investment in public space is consistent with the millennial generation's preference for walkable urban neighborhoods.

 Top employers

 According to the Nashville Business Journal, the top employers in the city are: